 We would love you to join us on the Village Hall and Recreation Area Charity Committees.

-If you want to get involved but don’t want to join a committee we always appreciate extra help; we are looking for anyone who can give a little time to keep our recreation area & village hall clean and tidy, fundraise or organise an event (or anything else you feel you have to offer!).
+If you want to get involved but don’t want to join a committee we always appreciate extra help; we are looking for anyone who can give a little time to keep our recreation area & village hall clean and tidy, fundraise or organise an event.

 If you have some ideas for what you would like to see happen locally contact us.